xaksis/vue-good-table/vp-docs/guide/advanced/grouped-table.md

 ];
 ```

-#### 4. If you want the header/summary row to show up at the bottom of the group, you can specify that in the groupOptions property of the table.
+#### 4. If you want the header/summary row to show up at the bottom of the group, you can specify that in the group-options property of the table.

 ```html
 <vue-good-table